1gravity/Kotlin-Bloc/website/docs/architecture/bloc/initializer.md

 lifecycleRegistry.onCreate()

-// this action won't be processed before the initializer is done... bloc.send(3)
+// this action will be ignored bloc.send(3) delay(50)
+assertEquals(1, bloc.value)

 lifecycleRegistry.onStart()

-delay(100)
+// this action will be queued... bloc.send(3) delay(50)

-// ...which isn't the case here yet... assertEquals(1, bloc.value)
+assertEquals(1, bloc.value)

-delay(950)

-// ...but after 1050ms initializer and dispatched action are both processed assertEquals(6, bloc.value)
+// ...and processed once the initializer is done delay(900) assertEquals(6, bloc.value)
 ```